Introduction to Samba

 In addition to the OpenLDAP packages, Red Hat Enterprise Linux includes a package called nss_ldap, which enhances LDAP's ability to integrate into both Linux and other UNIX environments.

-The nss_ldap package provides the following modules (where refers to the version of libnss_ldap in use):
+The nss_ldap package provides the following modules (where

 The nss_ldap package provides the following modules for Itanium or AMD64 architectures: